mrksbrg/RacketGhost/README.md

 - 6 corners: If checked, RacketGhost points you to six court positions, otherwise only the four corners are used.
 - Audio: Play complementing audio

+## Further Information

+- The current version of RacketGhost is tailored for squash.
+Although it works fine for badminton as well, refering to court positions as volley left/right does obviously not make sense.
+- To compensate for the shorter distances, the interval for volley positions is automatically decreased to 2/3 of the setting.
+- In the main screen the last 3 ghosting sessions are listed, but in the summary screen 15 sessions are presented.
+- Audio is at the moment not supported on all devices.
+- You can stop an ongoing ghosting session by pressing "Stop".
+Press "Back" to return to the main screen.